Micro-learning- fast, effective and high quality

 In the CPD Standards Office, we value making training accessible and quality assured and provide accredited trainers with certificates that state the number of CPD points and hours their course offers learners.

 We assess online trainers who provide online micro-learning courses that meet high standards and if they add value to the learner’s knowledge.
-The training provider should give clear learning outcomes, objectives and help properly evaluate performance and the learner must feel they have achieved and remembered the content and able to effectively contribute to their role and organisation.
+The training provider should give clear learning outcomes and objectives and help properly evaluate performance, and the learner must feel they have achieved and remembered the content and be able to effectively contribute to their role and organisation.